Body Contact, Battling & Checking Camps

 Repeat step #3 – 4 for the desired amount players wanting to sign up.

-After filling out and submitting sign-up form you will re-directed to a new page to fill out liability waiver.
-In addition, you will receive an email receipt of your sign-up form with copy of your sign up, invoice and payment information.
-Please make sure to double check, save and print out this email receipt for your records.
+After submitting a sign-up form you will re-directed to a new page to fill out a liability waiver.
+A receipt of your sign up will be emailed to automatically upon being submitted.
+This confirmation receipt will include copy of your sign up, an invoice and payment information.
+Please make sure to double check your sign up, save and print out this email receipt for your records.
+If confirmation is not received within 1 – 2 minutes of being submitted check your SPAM/Trash folders for the receipt.
 You are responsible for all dates signed up for.

-2024 Spring & Summer Sign Up Form
+2025 Spring & Summer Sign Up Form

 -